Feyerabend/vm/vm5/README.md

 In the picture, a root object in blue keeps three linked
 objects: 1, 2 and 3.
-There are two objects that are not linked to the root, 4 and 5 in blue.
+There are two objects that are not linked to the root, 4 and 5 in blue (orphans).
 The garbage collector marks the three objects 1,2 and 3 as "alive" in green, but decides that 4 and 5 are "not" alive in red, thus mark them for garbage collection,